tasket/wyng-backup/README.md

 Introduction
 ---

-Sparsebak is able to deliver faster, more efficient incremental backups for logical volumes.
+Wyng is able to deliver faster, more efficient incremental backups for logical volumes.
 It accesses logical volume *metadata* (instead of re-scanning data) to instantly find which data has changed since the last backup.
 Combined with a Time Machine style storage format, it can also prune older backups from the